FAFSA: FEDERAL STUDENT AID

 - Gather all the necessary documents, such as your Social Security card and your tax forms from the previous year.

-- After you fill out the form, have someone else look it over for mistakes.
-If you're filling out the form online, do not submit it until you are absolutely sure that all of the information is correct.
+- After you fill out the form, do not submit it until you are absolutely sure that all of the information is correct.

-- Keep a copy of your completed FAFSA.
-If you're filling out the form online, you can print a copy of the form for your records.
+- After you have finished filling it out, print a copy of the form for your records.

 More Information Sources